Alert – Securing Trucks In A Dangerous World

 29th August 2019

-- The teenager’s alleged purpose seems to be opportunistic in nature, after obtaining a stolen credit card and then attending multiple service stations and using the stolen credit card to make purchases of up to $300.
+- The teenager’s alleged purpose seems opportunistic in nature, after obtaining a stolen credit card and then attending multiple service stations and using the stolen credit card to make purchases of up to $300.

 The offences occurred in NSW, Australia.